dhruvin-uxd/Portfolio/wp-content/plugins/copy-the-code/readme.txt

 1. Install the <code>Copy Anything to Clipboard</code> plugin either via the WordPress plugin directory, or by uploading the files to your server at <code>wp-content/plugins</code>.

 == Changelog ==

+= 2.6.2 =

+* Improvement: Compatibility to WordPress 6.1.1.
+* Improvement: Updated Freemius SDK wit version 2.5.3.
+* Improvement: Added the support to copy emojis from the content into the clipboard.

 = 2.6.1 =